Understanding Mysore Style Ashtanga Yoga with Michael Joel Hall

 00:59 Conclusion: A Path to Transformation

-This is a video about Power Dynamics in Mysore Style Ashtanga Yoga.
-Reach out if you want some coaching for you practice. https://michaeljoelhall.com/coaching
+This is a video about Offering and Receiving Guidance in Ashtanga Yoga.
+Reach out if you’re looking for guidance in Ashtanga Yoga. https://michaeljoelhall.com/coaching

 Counting Your Way to Clarity: The Transformative Journey of Parsvottanasana